dooly-ai/tack/README.md

 tack('hover', 'b--blue', 'blue') // => 'b--blue--tack-hover blue--tack-hover'
 ```

-The permutations of pseudo-class and classes are generated and added to the DOM the first time
+The permutations of pseudo-class with classes are generated and added to the DOM the first time
 `tack` sees them.
 They are re-used afterwards.